discord-extensions-archived/CSS-Snippets/MoreRoundedBorders/README.md

 	@import url("https://raw.githack.com/LuckFire/CSS-Snippets/master/MoreRoundedBorders/borders.css")

-## Credits
-I got this idea from hellbound's Discord Revamp theme, there are some borders in there that are more rounded.
-Also, to figure out how to get some things to work, I had to look at a bit of that code.
+The idea for this came from hellbound's Discord Revamp theme, there are some areas that make borders more rounded.
+This does exactly that, but makes even more borders more rounded.
+To figure out how to get the nitro credit line to disappear, I had to look at the original code bt that was basically it.
-#### TLDR: Almost all credit goes to hellbound, for the idea and some of the code that I used to figure some things out.